backend-development/backend-development-textbook/source/rails_view_and_controller.md

 <input type="text" value="Brigitte Jellinek" name="user[name]" id="user_name" />
 ```

+To turn the validation you defined in the model
+into html5 `require` attributes on the form fields
+you can install the gem `html5_validators`.

 ### Sending the Data

 When you press the submit-button, the data from the form is sent via a HTTP request.